-Covid-19 Update – at this time Moto in the Community will be suspending its’ Community Grants program.
-The charity hopes to lift this suspension later in the year.
+Covid-19 Update – at this time Moto in the Community’s Grants program is suspended.
+The charity will review the program suspension again in the new year.
 The MITC website will be updated when this suspension is lifted.

 Interested in applying for funding or community partner status?

 Please take some time to read through the following criteria before completing the application process.
 Following the completion of your application you will receive an email from the Moto in the Community Trust office to acknowledge your application and advise you whether your application will be progressed through to the approval process.